 The Buffalo Green Fund has entered into an agreement with Cornell Cooperative Extension to train area residents how to care for trees.
 The Communi-Tree Steward Program is a five-week classroom and in-field training session taught by experts in the field of arborculture.

 “This course is the first of its kind to be launched in Western New York and is the logical next step to nurture the trees that have been planted since the devastating October 12, 2006 surprise snowstorm,” stated Eva McKendry, of Cornell Cooperative Extension of Erie County.
 “The Buffalo Green Fund, City of Buffalo Department of Public Works, and Cornell Cooperative Extension is collaborating to create a well-trained volunteer army of tree caretakers.”

-The first session was held in the Spring of 2016 and the next session will be announced soon.
+This year’s session runs from March 8 through April 12, with topics on tree biology, tree establishment, maintenance, pruning, and tree identification.
 The cost is $25 for all sessions and class size is limited to 25 people.
-Most sessions take place at the Parkside Lodge within Delaware Park.
+Most sessions take place at the Parkside Lodge within Delaware Park, with organized volunteer opportunities held in April through May.
+CommuniTree stewards are expected to commit at least five hours to tree maintenance projects.
 More information may be found at the Communi-Tree Steward Program page at Cornell Cooperative Extension.

 “We plan to create dozens of tree stewards that can expertly take care of the thousands of trees that our volunteers have planted since the spring of 2007 through this program,” said Buffalo Green Fund President Cindy Kincaide.